2021 Western North America heat wave: Air conditioning

-The heat wave was a problem for major cities in the Northwest.
+The heat wave was a problem for major cities in the Northwest due to a lack of air conditioning.
 Seattle and Portland had the lowest and third-lowest percentage of air-conditioned households among major metro areas in the United States, respectively.
-In 2015, a U.S. Census Bureau survey found that only 33% of Seattle homes have air conditioning (A/C) units, but that number increased to 44% in the 2019 survey, likely due to the warming trend in that area (Portland had 79% coverage, which was still below the national average).
-The rate of air-conditioned households was even lower in British Columbia despite marked increases over the years – BC Hydro estimated that only 34% of the province's residents were using these cooling appliances, while a separate analysis indicated that only 21% of Metro Vancouver's households used air conditioning in 2017 (the number was only slightly higher for Edmonton and Calgary, at 29% and 24%, respectively).
-Authorities therefore waived restrictions related to COVID-19 for designated cooling shelters in Oregon, Washington, and British Columbia.
+In 2015, a U.S. Census Bureau survey found that only 33% of Seattle homes have air conditioning (A/C) units, but that number increased to 44% in the 2019 survey following an increase in 90-degree days.
+The rate of air-conditioned households was even lower in British Columbia despite marked increases over the years – BC Hydro estimated that only 34% of the province's residents used air conditioning.
+In order to respond to the crisis, COVID-19 restrictions were waived for designated cooling shelters in Oregon, Washington, and British Columbia.